-Many of the cases that we have, we have rescued the cases after they have been denied, by filing motions to reopen.
-Four out of the five published cases are results from a motion to reopen.
+We have rescued many of the cases after they have been denied, by filing motions to reopen.
+Four out of the five published cases are results from Motions to Reopen.

 Cannles-Vargas v.
 Gonzales, 441 F.3d 739 (9th Cir.
 2006)